Pennsylvania panel to vote on proposal defining sex, race

 Democratic Gov. Tom Wolf’s press secretary, Beth Rementer, said he favored making changes through state law.
 “Unfortunately, given Republican led efforts to push legislation that only seeks to discriminate and bully individuals and their refusal to take up commonsense bills, this action through regulation is one more way the administration can protect Pennsylvanians,” Rementer said.

-Commission Chairman Joel Bolstein said in an interview this week that the proposal won’t force religious organizations where priests must be male to hire females and that the state’s Religious Freedom Protection Act also provides some legal protections.
+Commission chair Joel Bolstein said in an interview this week that the proposal won’t force religious organizations in which priests must be men to hire women, and that the state’s Religious Freedom Protection Act also provides some legal protections.

 A group of 11 Republican state senators also weighed in against the regulatory change, saying it “operates in contrast to the intent of the legislature, lacks prescribed statutory authority and ultimately garners our disapproval.”

-Note: This story has been corrected to show the vice president of the Pennsylvania Chamber of Business and Industry is Alex Halper, not Alex Harper.